lwjiang1015/Project_4_Group_4/README.md

 -   `Project4Group4_colab.ipynb`: Jupyter Notebook containing the codings and providing the visualisations.
 -   `Images`: Folder containing screenshots of:
     -   `retrieving the data from Spark`: retrieving the data from S3 bucket.
-    -   `data cleaning`: data cleaning process such as dropping null data points and unused columns.
+    -   `data cleaning`: data cleaning process such as checking outliers if any.
     -   `data normalising and standardisation`: the coding for the process.
     -   `model initialisation and training`: the coding for initialising and training the model.
     -   `model evaluation`: the coding and results for the model evaluation.